-Graham Fransella was born in Harrow, England, and studied at the Bradford School of Art, Yorkshire, before moving to Australia in 1975.
-He has had over fifty solo shows across Australia and Europe, and has been exhibiting with Beaver Galleries since 1993.
-Graham has won the Art Gallery of NSW’s Trustees Watercolour Prize five times since 2000 and his work has been selected for the Archibald, Wynne, Sulman and Dobell Drawing Prizes seventeen times since 1991.
-Graham's work is represented in numerous private and public collections across Australia and overseas, including the National Gallery of Australia, National Gallery of Victoria, Queensland Art Gallery, Parliament House and Artbank.
+Graham Fransella has had over fifty solo shows across Australia as well as Europe.
+He has been exhibiting with Beaver Galleries since 1993, including seven solo exhibitions and representation at the Melbourne Art Fair.
+His work has been selected for the Archibald, Wynne, Sulman and Dobell Drawing Prizes at the Art Gallery of NSW and he has won the Trustrees Watercolour Prize five times, most recently in 2011.
+Graham's work is represented in numerous public collections including the National Gallery of Australia, National Gallery of Victoria, Queensland Art Gallery, Parliament House and Artbank.